 Nürnberg, Germany, February 28, 2008 --(PR.com

-Aonix offers high productivity solutions for complex embedded application development in industries as diverse as aerospace, telecommunications, transportation and automotive, networking, defense, industrial and business automation, and consumer electronics.
-Aonix delivers the leading high-reliability, real-time embedded virtual machine solution for running Java™ programs deployed today and has the largest number of certified Ada applications at the highest level of criticality.
+Aonix offers mission- and safety-critical solutions primarily to the military and aerospace, telecommunications and transportation industries.
+Aonix delivers the leading highly reliable, real-time embedded virtual machine solution for running Java™ programs deployed today and has the largest number of certified Ada applications at the highest level of criticality.
 Headquartered in San Diego, CA and Paris, France, Aonix operates sales offices throughout North America and Europe in addition to offering a network of international distributors.
 For more information, visit www.aonix.com.

 Aonix and PERC are registered trademarks and trademarks of Aonix.
 Java™ and all Java-based marks are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
 All other trade names and trademarks are the property of their respective owners.